gudwin911/ssls/README.md

 * `$ yarn allure` - creates allure report
 * `$ yarn clean` - cleans output directory with test artifacts

 By default tests are running in headless mode.
-To run the in regular mode just remove `--headless` arg in `codecept.conf.js` in ChromeOptions (string 19)
+To run them in regular mode just remove `--headless` arg in `codecept.conf.js` in ChromeOptions (string 19)